ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Group name: stable and invariant name of an OSCORE group.
 The group name MUST be unique under the same Group Manager and MUST be consistent with the ABNF rule "segment = *pchar" defined in {{Section 3.3 of RFC3986}}.

 * Group-collection resource: a single-instance resource hosted by the Group Manager.
-An Administrator accesses a group-collection resource to retrieve the list of existing OSCORE groups or to create a new OSCORE group, under that Group Manager.
+An Administrator accesses a group-collection resource to retrieve a list of existing OSCORE groups or to create a new OSCORE group, under that Group Manager.

    When defining operations at the Group Manager and providing examples, this document uses /manage as the url-path of the group-collection resource; implementations can use a different url-path.